What is Sustainable Development?

 At its worst, sustainable development is a critique of why some people/communities/countries are better off than others: “(t)he search for common interest would be less difficult if all development and environment problems had solutions that would leave everyone better off.
 This is seldom the case, and there are usually winners and losers.
 Many problems arise from inequalities to access to resources.”

-Professor Sachs realised this early on in his work as a developmental economist.
+Professor Sachs realized this early on in his work as a developmental economist.
 In his seminal book ‘The End of Poverty’, he explains that geography plays a significant role in a country’s economy.
 For instance, Bolivia, a landlocked country high in the Andean mountains, faced high transport costs and this accounted for much of its chronic poverty.
 Africa, similarly, faces huge problems of malaria in part due to its climate and the prevalence of human-biting mosquitoes, thus contributing to its continued impoverished state.
 Of course, geography is not everything and factors like history and politics come into play, as was the case with China and USSR.

 At best, sustainable development attempts to come up with a solution to the problem of inequality where communism and socialism have failed.
 It envisages that in a world where democracy flourishes and governments are somehow able to hold their citizens accountable, societies will be better off because everyone’s interest can be equally taken care of and there will be no winners or losers.
 This is what sustainable development strives towards.